istdizayn/pisces-tools/README.md

-# pisces P100 Tools / Command Code List (  Vollection )
+# pisces P100 Tools / Command Code List (  Collection )

 Scripts to perform maintenance on the Pisces P100